})();

 Should I turn off my AC if my engine starts overheating?

 Yes, immediately turn off the AC and turn on your heater to full blast to help cool the engine by using the heater core as an additional radiator.
-Pull over safely as soon as possible and allow the engine to cool completely before checking coolant levels or continuing your journey.
+However, this creates extreme heat in the cabin which can cause heat illness.

 Can extreme heat damage my vehicle permanently?